juancn/juancn.github.io/_posts/2005-07-06-intersecting-quadcurve2d-part-i.md

 $$Q(t) = P_1 (1 - t)^2 + P_2 (2t(1-t)) + P_3 (t^2)$$

-So finally we have the basic ecuation for a quadratic bezier curve.
+So finally we have the basic equation for a quadratic bezier curve.

 (Next [Curve Intersection](/2005/07/20/intersecting-quadcurve2d-part-ii.html))